pauldelucia/atom-laser-interaction/README.md

 will be placed in parallel, between which the hydrogen atom will sit.
 This simulates the classical view of a laser beam - an oscillating electric field.

+The 'position' of the electron can be thought to roughly represent the center of the electron cloud which is distorted by the applied electric field.